Mesothelioma Verdicts

 Another large verdict came in 2012 when a jury awarded Bobbi Izell, a former construction worker, $48 million against ten different companies.
 Izell was diagnosed with mesothelioma at 85 after working around asbestos throughout the 1960s and 1970s.

-The main party responsible, at 65%, was Union Carbide, the manufacturers of the asbestos used in products that Izell used.
+The main party responsible, at 65%, was Union Carbide, the manufacturer of the asbestos used in products that Izell used.
 Although other companies were responsible, jurors decided that Union Carbide acted with malice when they kept the health risks of asbestos confidential and allowed their workers to suffer exposure for decades.

 $33.7 Million for Navy Electrician